JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 #### DBT

+Do you need to take raw data and transform it so that it gets ready for BI Tools?

-DBT can help us to make automatization the model/table creation in SQL.
+[DBT](https://github.com/dbt-labs/dbt-core) is a OSS tool (apache v2.0) that can help us to make automatization the model/table creation in SQL.

+> dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

 Its very handy to have the tag section, so that you can create the logic of the table involving different CTEs (each of them defined in a different file).